W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 03b - Arrays.md

 1. What is an array index?
 2. What is an array element?
+3. If we have an array of size 5, what are the valid indices of the array?
-3. What happens if we [go outside the bounds of the array?](https://github.com/Rachels-Courses/Course-Common-Files/blob/organized/STUDENT_REFERENCE/REVIEW/Common_errors.md)
+4. What happens if we [go outside the bounds of the array?](https://github.com/Rachels-Courses/Course-Common-Files/blob/organized/STUDENT_REFERENCE/REVIEW/Common_errors.md)